torsteins/JavaInstallerForSwing/README.md

 ## Configuration

 To configure your project, you need to update the project properties in the beginning of [pom.xml](./pom.xml).
-In particular, you must change the properties of *groudId*, *artifacId*, *name*, *app.main.class* and *app.vendor* to match what you use in your project.
+In particular, you must change the properties of *groupId*, *artifacId*, *name*, *app.main.class* and *app.vendor* to match what you use in your project.

 ## Icons